To see live updates of the construction check the Austin Hall Webcam

 Overall, the project has demonstrated the strength of the College of Business community, not just current students and faculty but alumni, friends, family and those invested in Oregon and its continued economic growth.

-Donors have contributed $26.8 million toward a $30 million fundraising goal for the Austin Hall project.
+Donors have contributed $30 million toward the fundraising goal for the Austin Hall project.
 The goal includes $25 million for construction and $5 million to cover ongoing operations, maintenance and future technology upgrades.
-In addition to the private funds, the state legislature recently approved $24.1 million in lottery bonds for the project.
+In addition to the private funds, the state legislature recently approved $25 million in lottery bonds for the project.

 Austin Hall is a home for the future of Oregon innovation that embodies the authentic character of Oregon State University, highlights collaboration, honors individual work, and inspires students and faculty through heightened awareness of their connections to the world and one another.